WSKQ-FM: WEVD-FM

+WSKQ-FM

-In October 1983 the Spanish Broadcasting System (SBS) bought WVNJ in Newark, New Jersey, and converted an outlet that had broadcast a big band/adult standards format, into a Spanish adult contemporary music station with the callsign WSKQ.
-Known on-air as Super KQ, the station was led by Rafael-Díaz Gutiérrez, Raúl Alarcón Jr. (former DJ in Cuba), and Adriano García Sr. (CEO of SAR Records).
+In October 1983, the Spanish Broadcasting System (SBS) bought WVNJ in Newark, New Jersey, and converted an outlet that had broadcast a big band/adult standards format, into a Spanish adult contemporary station with the callsign WSKQ and brand "Super KQ".
+The station was led by Rafael-Díaz Gutiérrez, Raúl Alarcón Jr. (former DJ in Cuba), and Adriano García Sr. (CEO of SAR Records).
 WSKQ would become the New York market's fourth full-time Spanish station at that time, after WADO, WJIT, and WKDM.

 In 1988, SBS negotiated a deal that would enable them to acquire 97.9 MHz which was occupied by ethnic WEVD.
 SBS had acquired 1050 kHz in October 1988, as the frequency's previous occupants, WFAN, had just replaced WNBC on 660 kHz.
-Since it was against FCC rules in 1988 for the same company to own two AM stations in a market, there was a problem in regards to what to do with the 1050 frequency.
+Since it was against FCC rules in 1988, for the same company to own two AM stations in a market, there was a problem in regards to what to do with the 1050 frequency.
 To solve this problem, the FCC allowed SBS to operate the 1050 kHz frequency as a non-commercial station.
 The call letters would be WUKQ, and would play Spanish adult contemporary music without commercial interruptions, while 620 kHz would become a Spanish oldies station.
 Finally, on February 1, 1989, the deal between SBS and WEVD closed, and SBS instituted a Spanish music format with the call letters WSKQ-FM on 97.9 MHz, while WEVD moved to 1050 kHz.

 The Spanish oldies music format on 620 kHz would remain for several years after the deal, and in 1995, that station would take on a Tejano music format as WXLX.
-A couple of years later, SBS sold the station to One-on-One Sports and it became a sports-talk station.
+A couple of years later, SBS sold the station to One-on-One Sports and it became a sports–talk station.

 As for WSKQ-FM, the Spanish adult contemporary format initially obtained mediocre ratings.
-Then in 1993, with the hiring of Vice President and General Manager Alfredo Alonso, the station moved to an upbeat tropical format playing a lot of salsa, merengue, and dance music and using the name "Mega 97.9".
+Then in 1993, with the hiring of Vice President and general manager Alfredo Alonso, the station moved to an upbeat tropical format playing a lot of salsa, merengue, and dance music and using the name "Mega 97.9".
 At that point the station would flourish; as of 2005, it was one of the highest-rated radio stations in New York City.
 Its morning show, the syndicated El Vacilón de la Mañana, has sometimes reached number one among all morning shows in New York.
 The shows, such as the Luis Jimenez-era El Vacilon and its former Sunday night programs "On Fuego: The Daddy Yankee Show" and TRL Latino, were syndicated by CBS Radio and ABC Radio Networks.

 The Spanish adult contemporary format was resurrected in January 1996, when SBS acquired WPAT-FM's license and transmitter.

-The call letters WSKQ were taken from the first AM station that Raúl Alarcón Sr. purchased (La Super 1380).